Learn how to shoot double-exposure photography with this in-depth guide. Transform your pictures like a magician for extraordinarily creative results.

 Double exposure in Photoshop can give you fantastic results as long as you know how to use it efficiently.
 To Photoshop double exposure photography, you’ll need two photos, one to be used as your base and one to be added as a layer above.
 Here’s a guide on how to Photoshop double exposures simply and quickly.

-To make double exposure in Photoshop in 2 clicks, download a collection of 7 Advanced Double Exposure Photoshop Actions that will let you merge two photos fast and get a beautiful photo.
+To make double-exposed photos in Photoshop in 2 clicks, download a collection of 7 Advanced Double Exposure Photoshop Actions that will let you merge two photos fast and get a beautiful photo.

 If you don’t want to work on your double exposure photoshop skills, Luminar 3 is handy photo editing software that lets you easily achieve more.
 For example, in Luminar 3 you can create stunning double exposure photography effects with the help of layers.
 Upload multiple photos, then use brushes to select the amount of exposure you want each photo to have.
 You can do this with double exposure portraits or with landscapes, as shown below.

-In short, you can achieve double exposures with Luminar 3 in five simple steps:
+In short, you can create double exposures pictures with Luminar Neo in five simple steps:

 Isn’t that super simple?
-By adding more images, you can even create a multiple exposure effect.
-Luminar 3 is accessible, user-friendly software that can help you create stunning double exposure photography effects in a few simple steps.
+By adding more images, you can even create a multiple-exposure effect.
+Luminar Neo is accessible, user-friendly software that can help you create stunning double-exposure art in a few simple steps.
 It can be used both as standalone software and as a Photoshop plugin.
-If you’re not ready to buy, you can try Luminar 3 for free by downloading the free trial below.
+If you’re not ready to buy, you can try Luminar Neo for free by downloading the free trial below.
 See how you like it.